bahmanmdd/HDLMF_GIN-GA/docs/README.md

 ## Setup

 1. Setup the environment
    * Setup an environment using the `requirements.txt` file.
 This is a pip-friendly list of the high-level python packages required to setup an environment for this project including the version information.
 So simply create an empty environment and use the command `pip install -r requirements.txt` to setup the environment.
+MacOS users should replace the `idaes` package, which is not available for mac, with `ipopt`.
 But before installing packages, please check the "license requirements" section below.
    * Note that if you want the full functionality, you need to acquire a CPLEX license and setup CPLEX first.
 See more details below under "License requirements" heading.
 2. License requirements
    * To fully utilize this repository and reproduce the experiments, you will require a CPLEX license (academics can acquire an academic license for free).
 See instructions [here](https://www.ibm.com/docs/en/icos/22.1.1?topic=cplex-setting-up-python-api).
 However, this is only necessary for implementing the SORB method.
 For the experiments reported in [Madadi and Correia (2023)](https://arxiv.org/abs/2303.06024), we have provided the SORB method results in csv files in the output directory here and the benchmarking code allows running other methods and benchmarking against the saved results of SORB.